piepieonline/ShadowsOfDoubtContent/README.md

   * This example modifies the existing SyncDisk spam Vmail, adding an alternative subject line ('SYNCDISK UNIQUE OFFER' as well as the vanilla 'SYNCDISK OFFER SPECIAL')
 * Example_IncidentalConvo
   * This example adds a new incidental conversation that can happen between NPCs when they pass each other, asking what day it is.
+* Example_Newspaper
+  * This example adds a new article to the newspaper pool, entitled 'Hot off the press!'

 All of these are disabled by default, and can be enabled by deleting the disabled.txt file in the relevant folder.

 More information can be found on the wiki: https://shadowsofdoubtmodding.miraheze.org/wiki/DDS_System